 PBIS

-The California State PBIS Coalition has recognized Harvest Park Middle School for their strong implementation of the Positive Behavioral Interventions and Supports (PBIS) program this past school year.
-Harvest Park Middle School was awarded the Platinum award for the quality of their behavior program.
+The California State PBIS Coalition has recognized Harvest Park Middle School for its strong implementation of the Positive Behavioral Interventions and Supports (PBIS) program this past school year.
+Harvest Park Middle School was awarded the Platinum award for the quality of its behavior program.

 PBIS is a proactive, school-wide program that targets and encourages positive student behaviors.
 PBIS is a multi-tiered system that supports students with direct curriculum, fun student activities, and promotes an overall culture of safety, inclusion, and respect on the school campus.

-Every school has their own PBIS program that is tailored to the individual site’s needs.
-And not every school implements their PBIS program equally.
-If implemented properly, PBIS can improve every area across the campus, including: increased attendance, reduction of disciplinary referrals, more engaged learning environments, and better academic and citizenship outcomes for students.
+Every school has its own PBIS program that is tailored to the individual site’s needs.
+And not every school implements its PBIS program equally.
+If implemented properly, PBIS can improve every area across the campus, including increased attendance, reduction of disciplinary referrals, more engaged learning environments, and better academic and citizenship outcomes for students.

 For more information on the PBIS program, click here.
 If you are interested in helping Harvest Park keep up the high standard of behavior support, you can donate here.